Guzzur/eats-easy/documentation/system-design-document.md

 - Have the automatic "on push" build and deploy ability
 - Have an authorized connection to the Github project's repositories
 - Run Postgres Database Server V4.0
-- Have a proper ports enabled for accepting HTTP requests
+- Have proper ports enabled for accepting HTTP requests

 For a local development and/or testing, any computer with similar characteristics is required.<br>